A monstrous discovery? (© Alan E. Friswell)

 (© Patricia Piccinini / inclusion here strictly on Fair Use/non-commercial basis only)

 This extraordinary photograph has been the subject of much online speculation since as far back as 2005, and has even featured in various YouTube videos.
 Lurid claims that its subjects were bona fide human-canine hybrids are widespread, and also that it is a skilfully-produced Photoshop creation.
 In reality, neither of these is correct, because what it really is…is a very remarkable sculpture, as revealed in the following link:

 As explained there, the sculpture is entitled 'The Young Family', and was created by Australian artist Patricia Piccinini in 2002.
 It was manufactured from silicone, polyurethane, leather, plywood, and human hair, measures 80 x 150 x 110 cm, and is part of a larger work entitled 'We Are Family'.

 #4 – THE WORLD'S LARGEST TORTOISE?

-This memorable photograph recently re-appeared in the following online article, dated 18 December 2013:
+This memorable photograph recently reappeared in the following online article, dated 25 September 2013:

 but it has been circulating online in similar accounts for quite a while prior to that (I have found web reports of it dating back as far as August 2012).
-The article claims that this mega-tortoise had been discovered in a Brazilian river in 1892, but was around 529 years old.
+The article claims that this mega-tortoise, measuring 30 ft long and weighing well over 2380 lb, had been discovered in a Brazilian stretch of the Amazon River after killing local farmers' livestock, and was around 529 years old.
 As anyone familiar with Japanese 'monster' films would soon confirm, however, the photo is merely a still from the popular movie Gamera the Brave, produced in Japan by Kadowara Pictures in 2006 – as verified by the following French website page: